greenbone/gvmd/doc/postgres-HOWTO.md

     createdb -O mattm gvmd
     ```

-5. Setup DB extensions and permission.
+5. Setup permissions.

     ```sh
     sudo -u postgres bash  # if you logged out after step 4 psql gvmd
     create role dba with superuser noinherit;
     grant dba to mattm;
+    ```

+6. Create DB extension (also necessary when the database got dropped).

+    ```sh
+    sudo -u postgres bash  # if you logged out after step 5 psql gvmd
     create extension "uuid-ossp";
     ```

-6. Make Postgres aware of the gvm libraries if not installed
+7. Make Postgres aware of the gvm libraries if not installed
     in a ld-aware directory.
 For example create file `/etc/ld.so.conf.d/gvm.conf`
     with appropriate path and then run `ldconfig`.

-7. If you wish to migrate from SQLite, follow the next section before running
+8. If you wish to migrate from SQLite, follow the next section before running
     Manager.

-8. Run Manager as usual.
+9. Run Manager as usual.

-9. To run SQL on the database.
+10. To run SQL on the database.

     ```sh
     psql gvmd